 Are you curious about how things work?
 Do you like solving problems?
 Do you enjoy science and math?
 If so, then perhaps God has equipped you to pursue a career in engineering.

 As a Christian engineer, you can have a fascinating career with endless opportunities to explore complex problems, develop innovative solutions and meet human needs as you carry out God’s commission to be a steward of the earth in a fallen Creation.
 And with the emergence of new fields such as nanotechnology, mechatronics, bioengineering and alternative energy, the opportunities to make a positive impact in our world are only limited by your own creativity.

-BJU’s engineering program combines a quality ABET-accredited general engineering program, the BJU Core and one of three concentrations to prepare you for a successful engineering career in the 21st century.
+BJU’s engineering program combines a quality ABET-accredited general engineering program, the BJU Core and one of five concentrations to prepare you for a successful engineering career in the 21st century.

 Preparing to Study Engineering